AndrejZaf/task-management-api-nodejs/README.md

 <h2 id="pointsCovered">📃 Bonus Points Covered</h2>

-- Redis Cache - The initial fetch of is cached for 1 hour, if a task is editted or deleted the cache is invalidated.
+- Redis Cache - The initial fetch of a task by a specific ID is cached for 1 hour, if a task is editted or deleted the cache is invalidated.
 - Dockerized the application and it's dependencies (PostgreSQL and Redis)

 You can find the API deployed on the following URL: `159.89.3.82:3000/api/v1/tasks`